MangoMirage/captain-kitty-one-ear/Sea-Circus.md

 Bramble’s tail wagged like a metronome of hope as his little boat bobbed across the vast Caribbean blue.
 With a modest sail to catch the wind, a pouch of dog biscuits, a flask of water, and a compass pointing South-South-East of Grand Cayman, the horizon stretched endlessly before him.
 But Bramble had faith.
 He was bound for the legendary Sea Circus.

 A mysterious troupe of sea-bound performers, the Sea Circus was said to call only to those truly devoted to the art of wonder.
-And Bramble had heard that call—clear as conch shell song.
+And Bramble had heard that call - clear as conch shell song.
 He’d kissed his mum and seventeen siblings goodbye, promised to write, and set off with nothing but belief and biscuits.

 Then… there!
 A sail on the horizon.